SAFETY

 Q. What should we bring?

 A. Any non-hazardous items, but remember anything you bring may get wet or lost.
 We strongly recommend drinking water.
 Be sure to wear shoes (old sneakers are best) as the river bottom is rocky and you will not want to walk barefoot in the water.
+Call now to reserve.

 Q. Do I need reservations?